(Rotavirus Diet; Stomach Flu Diet; Viral Gastroenteritis Diet)

 - Avoid sugary drinks, like fruit juices, fruit drinks, soft drinks, or sports drinks.

-- Offer your child the foods he normally eats.
-Avoid foods that may upset his stomach or make symptoms worse.
+- Offer your child the foods they normally eats.
+Avoid foods that may upset their stomach or make symptoms worse.

 - Smaller, more frequent meals may be helpful.